arogozhnikov/arogozhnikov.github.io/_posts/2015-10-15-so-you-decided-to-write-classifier.markdown

 - Python
 ---

+(this post was written in those days when everyone tried to develop his own library for deep learning or machine learning, kept for history)

-So, you decided to write a brand new library of machine learning.
+So, you decided to write a brand new machine learning library.
-This one will be much better than everything you have seen before.
+This one will be so much better than everything you have seen before.
 It will be fast, easy-to-use, even-easier-to-extend, flexible, with support of multi-core computations and many more.

-There are traditions which most of developers of ML libraries are trying to follow and I decided to collect those together.
+There are traditions which most of developers of ML libraries are trying to follow, so I decided to collect those together.

-Most of the experience came from developing [yandex/REP](https://github.com/yandex/rep) and browsing code / experimenting with different classifiers.
+Most of the experience written below came from developing [yandex/REP](https://github.com/yandex/rep) and browsing code/experimenting with different classifiers.

-Treat this as 'awful advice collection'.
+Treat this as a "collection of awful advices".

 <img src='/images/etc/bad_advice.jpg' style='margin: 20px 200px; width: 400px;' alt='bad advice ahead' />

-0. __Your library is the start and end point in user's research.__
+0. __Your library is the start and the end point in user's research.__
    That's the key point in doing everything bad.
    There is nothing else user should pay attention to.
-   Following point is consequence of this simple rule.
+   Following points are a consequence of this simple rule.

 1. __Never care about whether other libraries exist.__
    Why actually you shall worry that there are other libraries of machine learning and how many of them are already on the github?